bbc/res/README.md

 ## Junit

     ./bin/res.rb --junit '/path/to/xunit_result.xml'
-Note: The res output of xunit parser is saved in res root dir
+Note: The Res output of the xunit parser is saved in the Res root directory

 ## Reporters